Mucormycosis: COVID-19–associated mucormycosis

-COVID-19 associated mucormycosis cases were reported during first and second(delta) wave, with maximum number of cases in delta wave.
+COVID-19-associated mucormycosis cases were reported during the first and second(delta) waves, with the maximum number of cases in the delta wave.
 There were no cases reported during the Omicron wave.
 A number of cases of mucormycosis, aspergillosis, and candidiasis, linked to immunosuppressive treatment for COVID-19 were reported during the COVID-19 pandemic in India in 2020 and 2021.
 One review in early 2021 relating to the association of mucormycosis and COVID-19 reported eight cases of mucormycosis; three from the U.S., two from India, and one case each from Brazil, Italy, and the UK.
 The most common underlying medical condition was diabetes.
 Most had been in hospital with severe breathing problems due to COVID-19, had recovered, and developed mucormycosis 10–14 days following treatment for COVID-19.
-Five had abnormal kidney function tests, three involved the sinus, eye and brain, three the lungs, one the gastrointestinal tract, and in one the disease was widespread.
+Five had abnormal kidney function tests, three involved the sinus, eye, and brain, three the lungs, one the gastrointestinal tract, and in one, the disease was widespread.
 In two of the seven deaths, the diagnosis of mucormycosis was made at postmortem.
-That three had no traditional risk factors led the authors to question the use of steroids and immunosuppressive drugs.
-Although, there were cases without diabetes or use of immunosuppressive drugs.
+That three had no traditional risk factors led the authors to question the use of steroids and immunosuppressive drugs, although there were cases without diabetes or use of immunosuppressive drugs.
 There were cases reported even in children.
 In May 2021, the BBC reported increased cases in India.
 In a review of COVID-19-related eye problems, mucormycosis affecting the eyes was reported to occur up to several weeks following recovery from COVID-19.
 It was observed that people with COVID-19 were recovering from mucormycosis a bit easily when compared to non-COVID-19 patients.
-This is because unlike non-COVID-19 patients with severe diabetes, cancer or HIV, the recovery time required for the main cause of immune suppression is temporary.
+This is because, unlike non-COVID-19 patients with severe diabetes, cancer, or HIV, the recovery time required for the main cause of immune suppression is temporary.

 Other countries affected included Pakistan, Nepal, Bangladesh, Russia, Uruguay, Paraguay, Chile, Egypt, Iran, Brazil, Iraq, Mexico, Honduras, Argentina Oman, and Afghanistan.
 One explanation for why the association has surfaced remarkably in India is high rates of COVID-19 infection and high rates of diabetes.
 In May 2021, the Indian Council of Medical Research issued guidelines for recognising and treating COVID-19–associated mucormycosis.
 In India, as of 28 June 2021, over 40,845 people have been confirmed to have mucormycosis, and 3,129 have died.
 From these cases, 85.5% (34,940) had a history of being infected with SARS-CoV-2 and 52.69% (21,523) were on steroids, also 64.11% (26,187) had diabetes.